teamneusta/pimcore-presentation-bundle/README.md

 # PresentationBundle

-Allows to create online presentations using reveal-js
+Allows to create online presentations in Pimcore using reveal-js

 ## Installation